• Skip to primary navigation

 Coffee filters: While you could use a light towel or even plastic wrap to cover your starter, I prefer to cover it with a coffee filter.
 The coffee filter allows the air to circulate, but it won’t let any particles into the jar that could taint your sourdough starter.
 You’ll need a rubber band to secure the filter in place.

 Warming mat (optional): I know most sourdough starter recipes do not call for a warming mat, but let me tell you, my house is so cold even in the summer.
-It’s typically 67-69º F in my house year round.
+It’s typically 67-69º F in my house year-round.
 This is just too cold for the sourdough to do its thing.
-I have a warming mat that I use when making kombucha or to help my gluten-free challah rise.
+I use a warming mat when making kombucha or to help my gluten-free challah rise.
 It’s magic.

 Day #1: